Minimum Wages in Concentrated Labor Markets

-Next, I analyze whether minimum wages represent an effective policy to counteract monopsonistic exploitation.
-Specifically, I explore whether firms' responses to minimum wages vary by market structure.
-To this end, I regress firms' average wages and employment on minimum wages and an interaction term with labor market concentration that serves to inspect the moderating role of monopsony power.
+Next, I analyze whether minimum wages represent an effective policy to counteract monopsonistic conduct of firms.
+Specifically, I explore whether firms' responses to minimum wages vary by the underlying market form.
+To this end, I regress firms' average wages and employment on sectoral minimum wage levels and an interaction term with labor market concentration that serves to inspect the moderating role of monopsony power.
 Before turning to employment effects, I verify whether sectoral minimum wages in Germany effectively increased the pay of the workforce.
-I find that a 10 percent increase in sectoral minimum wages leads, on average, to a 0.7 percent increase of earnings in perfectly competitive markets (with zero HHI) where wages are expected to follow marginal productivity.
-In line with theory and the evidence on monopsonistic exploitation, this positive wage effect becomes more pronounced with increasing levels of labor market concentration under which workers' wages are pushed below marginal productivity.
-Eventually, in the polar case of a monopsony (HHI equals one), a 10 percent minimum wage increase is associated with a rise in mean earnings by 3.3 percent.
+I find that, on average, a 10 percent increase in sectoral minimum wages raises firms' average daily wages by 0.8 percent in atomistic labor markets with zero HHI where wages are supposed to align with marginal productivity.
+In line with the evidence on monopsonistic conduct, this positive wage effect becomes more pronounced with higher levels of labor market concentration, under which workers' wages are increasingly set below marginal productivity.
+Eventually, in the polar case of a monopsony (i.e., markets where HHI equals 1), a 10 percent minimum wage increase is associated with a rise in average wages by 3.3 percent.